Menu

 It’s important to remember that you will need to renew your Private Plan every 3 years!

-1Eligibility Requirements: Any employee who is working in Connecticut and has earned at least $2,325 in the highest earning quarter in the first 4 of the past 5 quarters is eligible to receive income replacement benefits from the State or private plan.
+1Eligibility Requirements: Any employee who is working in Connecticut and has earned at least $2,325 in the highest earning quarter in the first 4 of the past 5 quarters is eligible to receive income replacement benefits from the State or Private Plan.
 This includes former employees who were employed within the past 12 weeks.

 image